Steve Rogers (Marvel Cinematic Universe)

-Steven Grant Rogers is a superhero primarily portrayed by Chris Evans in the Marvel Cinematic Universe (MCU) media franchise—based on the Marvel Comics character of the same name—commonly known by his alias, Captain America.
+Steven Grant Rogers is a fictional character portrayed by Chris Evans in the Marvel Cinematic Universe (MCU) media franchise—based on the Marvel Comics character of the same name—commonly known by his alias, Captain America.
 Rogers is depicted as a World War II-era super soldier who was given a serum that provided him with superhuman abilities, including enhanced durability, strength, and athleticism.
-During his fight against the Nazi secret organization Hydra, he was frozen in the Arctic for nearly seventy years until being revived in the 21st century.
+He is childhood best friends with Bucky Barnes and served alongside him in the Howling Commandos; during his fight against the Nazi secret organization Hydra, he was frozen in the Arctic for nearly seventy years until being revived in the 21st century.

-Rogers becomes a founding member and one of the leaders of Avengers.
+Rogers becomes a founding member and leader of the Avengers.
 Following internal conflict within the Avengers due to the Sokovia Accords and Thanos initiating the Blip, Rogers leads the team on a final mission, and they successfully restore trillions of lives across the universe and defeat Thanos.
 After returning the Infinity Stones to their original timelines, he remains in the 1940s with his lost love, Peggy Carter; they marry, and Rogers lives a full life.
 Rogers chooses Sam Wilson to be his successor, passing his shield and the title of Captain America on to him.

-Rogers is a central figure in the MCU, appearing in eight films as of 2019.
+Rogers is a central figure in the MCU, appearing in nine films as of 2026.
 When first introduced in Captain America: The First Avenger (2011), the character received mixed reception, but gradually became a fan favorite.
 Chris Evans's portrayal of Steve Rogers has received acclaim, and the character is often cited, along with Robert Downey Jr.'s Tony Stark, as cementing the success of the MCU.
 His story arc is considered to be one of the best in the MCU, and the Captain America films within the "Infinity Saga" are commonly referred to as the franchise's best trilogy.
+Rogers will return in Avengers: Doomsday (2026).

 Alternate versions of Rogers from within the MCU multiverse also appear in the film Avengers: Endgame (2019) and in the animated series What If...?
 (2021–2023), voiced by Josh Keaton.
 These versions include an incarnation of Rogers, who, instead of receiving the serum, wears a mechanized suit of armor and becomes the Hydra Stomper.